 AEMO would only intervene by invoking constraint equations to reduce the flow of negative IRSRs as long as the security of the electricity system is maintained.
-In practice this means that if the security of the electricity system may be compromised, then AEMO will strive to maintain security even if, as a result, there are counter-price flows and the accumulation of negative IRSRs above the threshold continues to occur.
+AEMO will strive to maintain the security of the electricity system even if there are counter-price flows and negative IRSRs continue to accumulate above the threshold.
+AEMO can only do this to the extent it can control variables in the dispatch process.

-The value of \$100,000 to be used as a threshold first emerged in 2006 when the National Electricity Market Management Company (NEMMCO now AEMO) consulted on lifting the clamping threshold from \$6000 to \$100,000.17 The value of \$100,000 of negative IRSRs per event was derived as a result of balancing NEMMCO's ability to carry market liability (approximated as \$150,000 per event) and the shorter duration of AEMO carrying the negative IRSR liability (the maximum liability period changed from 21 months down to 3 months).
-The final recommendations in the AEMC's CMR adopted the \$100,000 value for reasons expressed previously.18
+The value of \$100,000 to be used as a threshold first emerged in 2006 when the National Electricity Market Management Company (NEMMCO now AEMO) consulted on lifting the clamping threshold from \$6000 to \$100,000.
+The value of \$100,000 of negative IRSRs per event was derived as a result of balancing NEMMCO's ability to carry market liability (approximated as \$150,000 per event) and the shorter duration of AEMO carrying the negative IRSR liability (the maximum liability period changed from 21 months down to 3 months).
+The final recommendations in the AEMC's CMR adopted the \$100,000 value for reasons expressed previously.

 AEMO's change of the clamping threshold from \$6000 to \$100,000 corresponded with a change in the party bearing the cost of negative IRSRs: from AEMO to the importing region's TNSP.
-This change arose out of a recommendation in the CMR where the importing region's TNSP bears the cost of funding negative IRSRs and can recover these costs from market customers through Transmission Use of System (TUOS) charges.19
+This change arose out of a recommendation in the CMR where the importing region's TNSP bears the cost of funding negative IRSRs and can recover these costs from market customers through Transmission Use of System (TUOS) charges.